MSH1986/Python-Ecommerce/README.md

 This repository contains the codebase for an Online Shop application.
 The project is developed using Python and follows the Model-View-Controller (MVC) architectural pattern.
 The application includes an admin dashboard to manage the shop's operations efficiently.

 Online Shop Features:
-User-friendly interface for browsing and purchasing products.
-Secure user authentication and authorization.
+User-friendly interface for browsing and purchasing products.\n Secure user authentication and authorization.
 Product categorization and search functionality.
 Shopping cart and order management.